EndPointCorp/end-point-blog/2025/12/execution_context_to_improve_logging.md

 ```

 ### Making the Context Visible in Logs
-Setting the context is only half the battle; we need to see it in our logs.
+Setting the context is only half the battle; we also need to see it in our logs.
 We can do this by customizing Rails' log formatter.

 Here’s a simple formatter that appends the execution context to every log line: